martinthomson/quic-dtls/draft-thomson-quic-dtls.md

   suggests that record protection is ultimately managed by QUIC, negating much of the advantage provided by choosing a layered design.
 For instance, improvements are made to DTLS would not be immediately available to QUIC.

+  A more serious problem here is the synchronization of frames with the traffic keys used to protect them.
+Within DTLS, the transition from cleartext to handshake traffic keys and application traffic keys is carefully synchronized with the handshake.
+Coordinating multiple key derivations for use in a drop-in design would require careful synchronization.

 # Mapping of QUIC to QUIC over DTLS